x402: How AI Agents Pay for API Calls with Crypto Micropayments

 Coinbase operates a hosted facilitator service that handles payment verification and settlement.
 It supports Base, Polygon, and Solana, with a free tier of 1,000 transactions per month, then $0.001 per transaction after that.

-Why x402 matters for the agent economy
+Why does x402 matter for the agent economy?

 The combination of EmblemAI's multi-chain wallet infrastructure with x402 payments creates a complete agent commerce stack: agents can both earn and spend crypto autonomously.
 An agent could execute a profitable trade using EmblemAI's tools, then immediately spend a portion of those profits on a data feed from another x402-protected service, all without human involvement.